tensorflow/io/README.md

 Also, the libstdc++ has to be linked statically to avoid discrepancy of libstdc++ installed on CentOS vs. newer gcc version by devtoolset.

+Furthermore, a special flag `--//tensorflow_io/core:static_build` has to be passed to Bazel in order to avoid duplication of symbols in statically linked libraries for file system plugins.

 The following will install bazel, devtoolset-9, rh-python36, and build the shared libraries:
 ```sh
 #!/usr/bin/env bash